pvd232/MANTRA/README.md

-# MANTRA — Manifold-Aware Network TRAit Modeling
+# MANTRA — Manifold-Aware Network TRAit Model

 A research-grade framework for **geometry-aware gene regulatory modeling** using:

 - **EGGFM** (Energy-Guided Geometric Flow Model) to learn a *cell-state manifold* from unperturbed K562 cells
 - **GNN-based GRN propagation** for regulator → gene → program → trait inference
 - **cNMF program discovery** for gene programs
-- **SMR/TWAS-derived trait readout vectors**
+- **SMR-derived trait readout vectors**
 - A systematic **ablation pipeline** evaluating manifold constraints, GRN structure, HVG choices, and embedding choice (HVG expression vs PCA-50, etc.).

 This README is designed for new researchers, LLM agents, or collaborators who need a **full conceptual overview** of the system architecture, motivations, inductive biases, and experimental protocol.